Code-Inside/Blog/_posts/2019-10-13-identityserver-azure-ad-login-and-unknown-response-type-texthtml.md

 After some code research I found the problematic code:

-We just needed to disable "GetClaimsFromUserInfoEndpoint" and everything worked.
+We just needed to disable "__GetClaimsFromUserInfoEndpoint__" and everything worked.
 I'm not sure why we the error occured, because this code was more or less untouched a couple of month and worked as intended.
 I'm not even sure what "GetClaimsFromUserInfoEndpoint" really does in the combination with a Microsoft Account.

 I wasted one or two hours with this behavior and maybe this will help someone in the future.
 If someone knows why this happend: Use the comment section or write me an email :)

 Full code:

        services.AddAuthentication()
                     .AddOpenIdConnect(office365Config.Id, office365Config.Caption, options =>
                     {
                         options.SignInScheme = IdentityServerConstants.ExternalCookieAuthenticationScheme;
                         options.SignOutScheme = IdentityServerConstants.SignoutScheme;
                         options.ClientId = office365Config.MicrosoftAppClientId;            // Client-Id from the AppRegistration
                         options.ClientSecret = office365Config.MicrosoftAppClientSecret;  // Client-Secret from the AppRegistration
                         options.Authority = office365Config.AuthorizationEndpoint;        // Common Auth Login https://login.microsoftonline.com/common/v2.0/ URL is preferred
                         options.TokenValidationParameters = new TokenValidationParameters { ValidateIssuer = false }; // Needs to be set in case of the Common Auth Login URL options.ResponseType = "code id_token";
                         // Don't enable the UserInfoEndpoint, otherwise this may happen
                         // An error was encountered while handling the remote login. ---> System.Exception: Unknown response type: text/html
                         // at Microsoft.AspNetCore.Authentication.RemoteAuthenticationHandler`1.HandleRequestAsync()
                         options.GetClaimsFromUserInfoEndpoint = false;
                         options.SaveTokens = true;
                         options.CallbackPath = "/oidc-signin";

                         foreach (var scope in office365Scopes)
                         {
                             options.Scope.Add(scope);
                         }
                     });

 Hope this helps!